sanjib-sen/fyat/README.md

-# Welcome to CETUS Information Dashboard
+# Welcome to FYAT Information Dashboard

 > Here you will get all the information in one place.
 Cheers!